What Is The Difference Between Stage Acting And Film Acting?

 This is not an issue with film acting because the script is freshly-written.
 There are basically no expectations on how a role is supposed to be played.
 In short, there is a wide margin of error when it comes to performances.
 Putting the character to life becomes your responsibility and casting directors often choose talents based on their ability to give an authentic and believable performance.

 The fact that stage acting is done in real time also differentiates it from film acting.
 The scenes are done in sequence, often building up to a climax.
 This means that stage actors can’t afford to make mistakes.
-They have to memorize their lines well or risk forgetting in the middle of the performance and getting chastised for the faux pas severely afterwards.
-Stage actors must also exhibit quick thinking in case something unexpected happens on stage—a wig falls off, a costume gets torn or a fellow actor forgets what he is supposed to say.
+They have to memorize their lines well or risk forgetting in the middle of the performance.
+If this happens, the stage act can become severely embarrassed afterwards.
+Stage actors must also exhibit quick thinking in case something unexpected happens on stage.
+Such as a wig falls off, a costume gets torn or a fellow actor forgets what he is supposed to say.
 The rigors of a live performance can be draining but a stage actor must be prepared to do this every day that the play continues to be shown.

 Film acting is not done in front of a live audience.
 Although actors are encouraged to perform the scene perfectly on the first take because of budgetary considerations, a scene can always be redone in case the director is not satisfied with it.
 When an actor forgets his lines, there is always a script that can be referred back to without causing any damage to the outcome of the movie.